 Discoveries after Voyager 2

-There are no more missions planned to Neptune by any nation for the time being.
-Telescope technology on the ground, however, is improving with the aid of tools such as adaptive optics.
+While there is no spacecraft en route to Neptune, telescope technology on the ground is improving with the aid of tools such as adaptive optics.
 There also are telescopes in space that don't have to fight through the Earth's atmosphere to see things.
-Both of these changes allowed many discoveries of Neptune moons in the early 2000s.
+Both of these changes allowed many Neptune moon discoveries in the early 2000s.

 Four moon discoveries were announced at once in 2002: Laomedeia, Halimede, Sao and Neso.
 These moons are so small and distant that little is known about them besides their orbits.
 Most probably were formed after collisions from stray rocks in the vicinity.
 The team that found them used the 4-meter Blanco telescope at the Cerro Tololo Inter-American Observatory in Chile, and the 3.6-meter Canada-France-Hawaii Telescope.